seanwo/how-to/minidv2hd.md

 ### Setting Up the Video EBS Volume Using a Small T3 Instance:
 *Use a T3 instance to setup the video EBS volume so you are not charged for accelerated machine usage during setup.*

-Basically, you need to put all the file you need up in S3 from your local machine.
+Basically, you need to upload all the files you need to S3 from your local machine.

 This includes:
 - AWS CLi Tools: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html